Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

-We have seven families of incidence numbers to compute, each coming from one of the alternating paths we have found. \begin{itemize} \item From $\sigma_{q_1+2,\,q_2}'$ to $\sigma_{q_1,q_2}$.
+\textbf{Part 4: incidence numbers.} We have seven families of incidence numbers to compute, each coming from one of the alternating paths we have found. \begin{itemize} \item From $\sigma_{q_1+2,\,q_2}'$ to $\sigma_{q_1,q_2}$.
 The alternating path is trivial and consists in removing the vertex $v=q_1\frac d2 + r$, so

 \item From $\sigma_{q_1,\,q_2+1}$ to $\sigma_{q_1,q_2}$.
 Again the path is trivial, and it consists in removing $v = n- q_2\frac d2$.
 Therefore

 \item From $\sigma_{q_1+1,\, q_2}$ to $\sigma_{q_1,q_2}$.
 The path consists in removing $q_1\frac d2 + r$, adding $q_1\frac d2 + r + \frac d2$, and removing $q_1\frac d2 + r + d$.
 Therefore